-The proposed amendments require a minimum of 4 cottages per cottage cluster, regardless of lot size, and a maximum of 8 cottages.
-Allowing 12 cottages per cottage clusters would provide compliance with HB2001.
-Proposed language exceeds the minimum requirements of 8 dwellings per cottage cluster.
+The proposed amendments require a minimum of 4 cottages per cottage cluster, regardless of lot size, and propose a maximum of 8 cottages.
+Allowing 8 cottages per cottage clusters would provide minimum compliance with HB2001.
+Proposed language includes the minimum requirements of 12 dwellings per cottage cluster.